lit-alan/api-design-and-dev/TODO/Lab_Ex1.md

         //TODO: Return plain text if Accept header is "text/plain"

-        //TODO: If no acceptable format is found, return 406 Not Acceptable return ResponseEntity.status(406).body("406 - Not Acceptable");
+        //If no acceptable format is found, return 406 Not Acceptable return ResponseEntity.status(406).body("406 - Not Acceptable");
     }
 }